Now that the official word is out, it is time to bid farewell to Kurt Rambis.

 Good luck in Minnesota, Kurt.
 Brian Shaw thanks you for helping his chances at becoming the next head coach of the Los Angeles Lakers.

-Topics: Kurt Rambis
+Tags: Kurt Rambis